Gran Sasso and Monti della Laga National Park

 The Gran Sasso and Monti della Laga National Park is a natural park in central Italy.
 Established in 1991, it covers an area of 2014 km2, mostly within the provinces of Teramo, L'Aquila, and Pescara in Abruzzo, with small areas in the provinces of Rieti in Lazio and Ascoli Piceno in Marche.
 The terrain is predominantly mountainous with alpine plains.

 It is managed by Ente Parco Nazionale Gran Sasso e Monti della Laga, with headquarters in Assergi, L'Aquila.

 The Grand Highway of the Gran Sasso and Monti della Laga National Park runs through the park between the Gran Sasso mountain peak and the chain known as Monti della Laga.

 Geography

-The park is one of the largest protected areas in Europe, and is centered around the massif of the Gran Sasso, which dominates the surrounding landscape; it rises vertically on the immense pastures of the Campo Imperatore.
+The park is one of the largest protected areas in Europe, and is centred around the massif of the Gran Sasso, which dominates the surrounding landscape; it rises vertically on the immense pastures of the Campo Imperatore.
 The land is very rocky and receives a large amount of snow and wind.
 The Calderone lies just beneath the tallest peak, the Corno Grande, and it is considered to be Europe's southernmost glacier.
-On the north side there is the profile of Monti della Laga chain, where thousands of migratory birds stop on the shores of Lake Campotosto.
+On the north side, there is the profile of the Monti della Laga chain, where thousands of migratory birds stop on the shores of Lake Campotosto.
 This area is completely covered by woods of beeches, firs, turkey oaks and chestnuts.
 There are over 200 km of dedicated horse trails that can be used to visit the park.